deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * *You must submit screenshots of your tweets/retweets/replies each week to get credit*.
 (See how in "How to Submit" below) <br />

-* I will grade your tweets each week
+* I will grade your tweets as pass/fail each week
   * If you don't submit *at least two* tweets, you get a 0 for the week.
-  * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 5 out of 10.
+  * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 0 for the week.
   * Please tweet *throughout* the week as readings are assigned.
 If I only see you posting during/after class, I reserve the right to give you a 0.

 * I will count retweets as long as you add a *substantial* comment. <br />